 What about Animals?

 Everywhere we go, we can always find some sort of animal exploitation – animals on our plate, trapped animals, animals used for transport, sacrificed animals, animals used for entertainment, abandoned animals, and the list goes on and on.

 Just like in other cultures, we have seen many meat, egg and dairy dishes in Morocco.
 They have the very well known “tagine”, which is usually prepared with meat, although they have vegetarian versions of it.
-Besides that, they may prepare an egg’s pizza, a milky soup, a cheesy pie, a simple omelet and a roast chicken.
-How great it will be when we all release the idea that we need animal products to keep our bodies alive.
+Besides that, they may prepare an egg’s pizza, a milky soup, a cheesy pie, a simple omelet, and a roast chicken.

 As good merchants, the Moroccans sell numerous products made of animal skin and hair.
 We are so used to these handmade products here and there, and, yet, for me, it always has its own impact.
 About two years ago, I still kept an old leather bag and some leather sandals, that I liked a lot, and now I still use some clothes made of wool.
 The thing is, do we or do not we want to keep our eyes shut to all the process that lies behind?
 Animals need their skin to live, so I guess we all get the picture.